 4) Study vocalizing (not crying or screaming or saying negative things.
 But moaning, saying positive things.)
 This birth tool is amazingly helpful!!!

 5) Use water.... hot bath, shower, hot towels on your lower back and perineum.

 6) Use counter pressure.
 My husband applied counter pressure on my lower back/butt during 6 of my births.
 I don't walk during labor, I like to lean over the sink, or bed (while resting on a pillow, towel etc..) and sway my hips, (or get down on hands & knees,) and vocalize.
 Then my husband applies counter pressure.
 He is cued when my vocalizing begins.

-7) Study what the Bible says about Natural Childbirth.
+7) Study the Scriptures.
 Apply your faith in God to childbearing.
 Believe that God created you to give birth and that faith in Jesus Christ overcomes fear which hinders labor and increases pain in birth.
 What we think we create!
 Study childbirth related scripture.
 The Bible is the best childbirth book!

 8) Learn about releasing instead of pushing during labor.
 During birth I really try to go inward and think about releasing and trusting and listening and praying.
 I believe that Jesus Christ set the example for us when he said, "Not my will, but thine be done."
 To me this means that we are to not to try to control our birth, but rather release to it.
 When we do this, by faith, we do not fight our body, we work with it!

 9) Limit bystanders at the birth.
 Realize that privacy is vital!
 During my home births, not having strangers watching me during labor & delivery, no wires connected to me and someone's hand up inside me checking me every so often transformed my births.
 I was free to make noise, move as I wanted, and focus inward without distraction.
 Try to accomplish this as much as possible in the hospital.